What is the Size of the Mobile App Development Market?

 Market Characteristics of Mobile App Development

 The mobile app development market is first shaped by app stores.
-Google Play is the largest app store with 2.87 million apps for phones with Android OS.
-Apple’s App Store comes in second, offering 1.96 million apps.
+Google Play Store, a major player in the global mobile application market, is the largest app store with 2.87 million apps for mobile phones running Android OS.
+Apple’s App Store, popular among iPhone and iPad users, comes in second, offering 1.96 million apps.
 Finally, Windows has its own app store with 669,000 apps, and Amazon has its own with 455,000 apps.
+The Google Play Store segment dominates in terms of app availability and variety, including mobile app categories like gaming apps and entertainment apps.

 But apps make money in return.
 In fact, there are several ways to monetize mobile apps.
 Consider the following monetization models: